Canon M100 vs 1D

 Body comparison: Canon M100 vs 1D

 An illustration of the physical size and weight of the Canon M100 and the Canon 1D is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M100 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D is considerably larger (241 percent) than the Canon M100.
 Moreover, the 1D is substantially heavier (425 percent) than the M100.
 It is noteworthy in this context that the 1D is splash and dust-proof, while the M100 does not feature any corresponding weather-sealing.